-When selecting power for a sportboat, perhaps the most important thing to avoid is under powering the boat.
-Some boat builders and dealers typically will install minimal horsepower engines in the smallest sportboats to keep the total price of the boat as low as possible.
+When selecting power for a sportboat, perhaps the most important thing to avoid is underpowering the boat.
+Some boatbuilders and dealers typically will install minimal horsepower engines in the smallest sportboats to keep the total price of the boat as low as possible.
 They call them “entry-level” boats.

-Larger fiberglass boats will need larger engines and today we are seeing 22' to 25' sportboats powered by 250-hp to 300-hp engines.
+Larger fiberglass boats will need larger engines and today we are seeing 22' (6.71 m) to 25' (7.62 m) sportboats powered by 250-hp to 300-hp engines.

-For Towing Sports: Boat owners wanting to tow water skiers and wake boarders should consider engines with strong torque in the lower RPM ranges, because it takes lots of power to get participants up on their boards.
+For Towing Sports: Boat owners wanting to tow water skiers and wake boarders should consider engines with strong torque in the lower rpm ranges, because it takes lots of power to get participants up on their boards.
 And even more power is required when there is a boat load of guests.

 Cruising: Sportboats that are going to be used mostly for cruising should be powered by fuel-efficient engines with the horsepower capable of satisfactory performance for the loads carried.

-Center console boats from 20' to 25' can usually perform well with a single outboard from 200 to 300-hp, depending on load and top speed expectations.
-Over 25' to 26', twin engines are typically recommended.
+Center console boats from 20' to 25' (6.1 m to 7.62 m) can usually perform well with a single outboard from 200 to 300 horsepower, depending on load and top speed expectations.
+Over 25' to 26' (7.62 m to (7.93 m), twin engines are typically recommended.

 Big Single or Smaller Twins?
 All outboard engines are much more reliable than they were 15 years ago.
 As a result, many offshore anglers are opting for the advantages of a larger single rather than smaller twins, equaling the same horsepower.
-Twins will weigh more and burn more fuel at a given RPM and speed than will a single engine of the same horsepower, thus reducing range.
+Twins will weigh more and generally burn more fuel at a given RPM and speed than will a single engine of the same horsepower, thus reducing range.
 On the other hand, some anglers feel more comfortable offshore with redundant power.
-There’s no easy answer.
+There’s no right answer.

-At about 40’ some center consoles and express fishboats start hanging four engines.
-Whether or not all of this expensive iron on the transom is necessary is a matter for the individual buyer to decide depending on his or her mission.
+At about 40’ (12.19 m), some center consoles and express fish boats start hanging four engines.
+Whether or not all of this expensive iron on the transom is necessary is a matter for individual buyers to decide and depending on their respective mission.

 Make sure you know what octane fuel your large outboard is recommended to run on.
 Some require 92-octane fuel.

 Growth Spurt.
 For the last decade pontoon boats have been the most popular type of boat on the market.
-The invention of the tri-toon have made pontoon boats faster so that they can now be used for skiing and towing, in addition to cruising, swimming and entertaining.
+The invention of the tri-toon has made pontoon boats faster so that they can now be used for skiing and towing, in addition to cruising, swimming and entertaining.

-Most pontoon boats have twin pontoons and these are displacement boats; they can only be pushed so fast and adding big engines will not make them go much faster Depending on how large and heavy the twin toon is, most can be pushed close to their maximum speed with a single 90-hp engine, and many people are quite content with a 50-hp engine driving their twin-pontoon model.
+Most pontoon boats have twin pontoons and these are displacement boats; they can only be pushed so fast and adding big engines will not make them go much faster.
+Depending on how large and heavy the twin toon is, most can be pushed close to their maximum speed with a single 90-hp engine, and many people are quite content with a 50-hp engine driving their twin-pontoon models.

 Most buyers are faced with the question of if they buy an extra 50 horsepower, how much faster will the boat go.
 There is no strict answer because there are so many variables boat to boat.

 The old adage of buy more motor and use less of it may apply to some boats while other boats actually run better with less than the maximum rated horsepower.
-Just as you should pick a category and style of boat that best fits your needs, you should also pick an outboard motor that is the best match for your boat and style of fishing.
+Just as you should pick a category and style of boat that best fits your needs, you should also pick an outboard motor that is the best match for your boat and application.